 Each couple can look forward to receiving:

-A Gift bag of goodies from some of our friends and sponsors
+a complimentary gift bag of goodies from some of our friends and sponsors,

-Exclusive nursery advice evening hosted by John Lewis at Cribs Causeway - free to Bump to Cradle attendees
+exclusive nursery advice evening hosted by John Lewis at Cribbs Causeway - free to Bump to Cradle attendees,

-Exclusive pamper evening hosted by John Lewis at Cribs Causeway - free to Bump to Cradle attendees
+exclusive pamper evening hosted by John Lewis at Cribbs Causeway - free to Bump to Cradle attendees,

 Pregnancy and Postnatal Specialist Personal Trainer